 East Campus Steam Plant

 The renovated plant opened in early 2010.
-In keeping with the university’s commitment to sustainability, the plant contributed to the elimination of burning coal in campus steam plants.
-It features 15 natural-gas powered Miura boilers, which require less water and time to produce steam and will also utilize propane as a backup fuel.
+It features 15 natural-gas powered Miura boilers, which require less water and time to produce steam and utilizes propane as a backup fuel.
 Read more about the steam plant and how it is contributing to Duke's carbon nuetrality goal.

 On-site Renewable Energy